-The above graphic* is a good visual on the main difference between vector & raster.
-Raster images is what you naturally get with photos with file extensions such as JPG, PNG, TIFF.
+The above graphic* is a good visual of the main difference between vector & raster.
+Raster images are what you naturally get with photos with file extensions such as JPG, PNG, TIFF.
 Vector file extensions include EPS, PDF**, and AI.

 Vector – created with mathematic equations by an app, independent from resolution.
 In other words, enlarging these vector images will not cause it to pixelate.

 Generally, graphic designers cannot convert raster images to vector images.
-Raster Graphics will have to be created from scratch in a vector-editing app in order to make them vector.
+Raster Graphics will have to be created from scratch in a vector-editing app to make them a vector.
 Photos currently cannot be converted from their natural raster form to vector.

 *Graphics are another name for digital drawings or illustrations.